Healing Relationships

 My guest is Paige M., a marriage and family therapist and coach here at Growing Self.
 Paige is an expert on healing relationships, and she has some fascinating insight into these nurturing connections and the positive impact they can have on your life.

 Healing relationships are so important to all of us.
 In fact, they’re the key component of effective therapy.
 So learning to cultivate healing relationships in your own life is incredibly worthwhile.
-This conversation will help you recognize a healing relationship when you find one, and embrace the experiences that will allow you to grow into a happier, healthier version of yourself
+In addition to this article, I recorded a podcast on this topic featuring Paige M., a marriage and family therapist and coach here at Growing Self.
+I hope it helps you to embrace the experiences that will allow you to grow into a happier, healthier version of yourself

 What Is a “Healing Relationship?”